jesreyes9/SimpleTodo/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while building the app.
+Some of the challenges I encountered when building the app were having to become familiar with Android Studio as I am pretty new to this integrated development environment (IDE) and positioning the buttons underneath the edit fields.

 ## License